-Ukraine says Russian missile struck close to nuclear plant
+'Nuclear terrorism': War in Ukraine takes disturbing turn after Russian attack

 The missile struck 300m from the Pivdennoukrainsk nuclear plant, also known as the South Ukraine Nuclear Power Plant, according to Ukrainian nuclear operator Energoatom.

-Black-and-white CCTV footage released by Ukraine's Ministry of Defense showed two large fireballs erupting one after the other in the dark, followed by incandescent showers of sparks.
+Black-and-white CCTV footage released by Ukraine's Ministry of Defence showed two large fireballs erupting one after the other in the dark, followed by incandescent showers of sparks.
 A time stamp on the video read 19 minutes after midnight.

 The ministry and Energoatom both called the strike "nuclear terrorism".
-The Russian Defense Ministry had no immediate comment.
+The Russian Defence Ministry had no immediate comment.
 The United Nations' nuclear watchdog, the International Atomic Energy Agency, did not immediately respond to a request for comment on the attack.

 The nuclear plant is Ukraine's second-largest after the Zaporizhzhia Nuclear Power Plant, which is Europe's largest nuclear power station and has repeatedly come under fire during the war.
 The two plants have reactors of the same design.